KhronosGroup/Vulkan-Profiles/library/TUTORIAL.md

 ### Disabling robust access

-Many profiles require robust buffer and/or image access, however, applications often prefer to opt out from these features for performance reasons.
-This can be requested by overriding individual features as explained in the previous section, however, as it's quite a common usage pattern, explicit device creation flags are provided to make it easier to do so.
+Many profiles require robust buffer and/or image access; however, applications often prefer to opt out from these features for performance reasons.
+This can be requested by overriding individual features as explained in the previous section; however, as it's quite a common usage pattern, explicit device creation flags are provided to make it easier to do so.

 If the `VP_DEVICE_CREATE_DISABLE_ROBUST_BUFFER_ACCESS_BIT` flag is specified, then the `robustBufferAccess` feature (defined by `VkPhysicalDeviceFeatures`) and the `robustBufferAccess2` feature (defined by `VkPhysicalDeviceRobustness2FeaturesEXT`) are disabled, unless the application provides its own overridden feature structures containing the features.